World War II Chronicle

 George Fielding Eliot column on page eight… Sports on page 12 which carries a column by Grantland Rice.
 He says the college and pro campaigns should still have plenty of talent this season.
 He implies the Redskins will be the team to beat this season.
 Rice mentions “Wee Willie” Wilkin, who will join the Marines next year.
 Wilkin will play ball at Marine Corps Air Station El Toro.
 The Packers were hit hard by Cecil Isbell’s retirement after last season, hanging up the cleats after just five years.
 Isbell and Don Hutson were an absolute terror in 1942: Isbell threw for 2,021 yards — nearly 600 more yards than runner-up Sammy Baugh.
 Hutson’s 1,211 receiving yards were just short of Ray McLean, Andy Uram, and Jim Benton (second, third, and fourth-place receivers) yardage combined.
 Rice also mentions the Bears’ Bulldog Turner, who will be putting on an Army Air Force uniform before long.

 Since Grantland Rice is previewing the upcoming pro football season let’s take a look at where the NFL’s All-Decade Team is now.
-Today we will focus on the quarterbacks and halfbacks, and we can get to the other positions over the next couple days.
+Today we will focus on the quarterbacks and halfbacks, but in the following days we cover fullbacks and ends here, tackles here, and guards and centers here.

 Quarterbacks: Sammy Baugh, Washington… Sid Luckman, Chicago… Bob Waterfield put in a couple seasons as UCLA’s quarterback and was named first-team quarterback for the 1942 All-Pacific Coast team.
 He is now in officer candidate school at Fort Benning.